Tax deductible items your small business can claim

 Maintenance and repairs

 Costs incurred for minor repairs or maintenance done on equipment or property that you use to earn business income are deductible.
-You cannot deduct the value of your labour.
+Deductions apply only to material and service costs, not the value of your labour.

 Telephone, internet, and utilities